geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 Yeah, that sounds right.

 ##### **Geohot** [[00:18:25](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1105)]
-Yeah, I mean, it'd be nice to just...yeah, if you're...you can add that to program as well.
-So then we can go fully from just write things in our DSL and then...
+Yeah, I mean, it'd be nice to just..yeah, if you're..you can add that to program as well.
+So then we can go fully from just write things in our DSL and then..

 ##### **Geohot** [[00:18:37](https://www.youtube.com/watch?v=GNdNtguh1zo&t=1117)]
 I'll go right to the actual GPL.